Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 * 275 GB of temporary storage
   * An HDD will work, but it will be slow
   * An SSD will be much faster; it's a good option for this tutorial
-  * RAM is the fastest option (If you don't have 275 GB of RAM, don't worry about it for now.)
+  * RAM is the fastest option (the minimum for RAM plotting is 256 GB; if you don't have that much, don't worry about it for now)
 * 108.8 GB of free space where the plot will live
   * An SSD will work, but is overkill
   * The vast majority of plots are stored on HDDs